nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Cat-NB1
       Narrowband Internet of Things (NB-IoT) User Equipment (UE) category with 200 kHz UE bandwidth and a single RX antenna, specified in 3GPP Release 13.

+   Certificate-Authenticated Session Establishment (CASE)
+      A method of establishing a secure session between two network nodes, using the operational credentials obtained by the nodes during their commissioning into the network.

    Chain of Trust
       A sequence of properties identifying the trustworthiness of each layer in the system, all the way back to a property in the system referred to as *root of trust* (RoT).
       A secure system depends on building and maintaining a chain of trust through all the layers in the system.